 Let’s turn our attention now to some specific aspects of marketing common in many modern companies.

-Content is an incredibly popular tool to generate interest in a brand’s products and services.
+Content marketing is an incredibly popular tool to generate interest in a brand’s products and services.
 Using blogs, video, and social media, marketers dangle enticing content in front of potential buyers, and let customers come to them.

 And this approach is undoubtedly growing.

 - Content marketing was expected to account for more than US$300 billion in revenue in 2019.
 (Statista)

 - In one survey, 93% of the most successful B2B companies were very or extremely committed to content marketing.
 (Content Marketing Institute)